kevinhkliu/WM2018SPRING/Programming Assignent 2/README.md

 # Unsupervised text classification in Persian using Probabilistic Latent Semantic Analysis

 ## Task description
-We will give you a subset of 20 News Groups and some seed words of each class, and your task is to classify documents according to the given seed words
+Given 20 News Groups and some seed words of each class, and your task is to classify documents according to the given seed words.
 ## Dependency
 `Python3`  `numpy` `pandas` `string` `re`
 ## Usage